tecnologiaswebunicen/k8s-app/application.md

 # Deploying a Sample Application with Argo CD

-This guide demonstrates how to deploy the `tutum/hello-world` application to your Docker Desktop Kubernetes cluster using Argo CD.
+This guide demonstrates how to deploy Google's `hello-app` application to your Docker Desktop Kubernetes cluster using Argo CD.
 This builds upon the Argo CD installation from **Step 01**.

-The `tutum/hello-world` is a simple Docker image that runs an nginx web server displaying hostname and connection information - perfect for demonstrating GitOps workflows with Argo CD.
+The `gcr.io/google-samples/hello-app` is a simple Go application that displays a "Hello, world!" message along with version and hostname information - perfect for demonstrating GitOps workflows with Argo CD.

 ---